randalhumphries/omniauth-beddit/README.md

 OmniAuth strategy for the [Beddit Pro API](https://docs.google.com/document/d/1D-JULr_zu_B80wFnNgyNjPNPTZXquqm6cqwyRcDUHas/pub) v2 using the OAuth 2.0 protocol.

+**NOTE**
+Development of this gem is currently halted as the Beddit Pro API is not available any longer.
+I plan to continue development once Beddit's API is made available again.

 ## Prerequisites

 The `omniauth-beddit` gem is dependent on the following gems.
 These are defined in `omniauth-beddit.gempsec` as runtime dependencies.